Skip Ribbon Commands

 Must use special EDTA sodium metabisulfate tube available from Marshfield Labs - Specimen Processing at 800-222-5835.

-1. Drawing from a catheter is required.
+1. Drawing from an indwelling intravenous (IV) line/catheter/butterfly is required.

 2. Unless the purpose of the measurement is drug monitoring, discontinue any epinephrine, norepinephrine, or dopamine injections or infusions for at least 12 hours before specimen draw.